etaques/otelcollector-healthcheck/README.md

 This container control the log size (logrotate) and monitor the log from collector in real time, reporting on API if found any error.

-The best approach is use this a otelcollector sidecar container to the same pod on k8s
+The best approach is use this a otelcollector sidecar container to the same pod on k8s, sharing the file as a mounted volume between containers

 ```
 receivers: